Rose-STL-Lab/DIVE/README.md

 This is done in an end-to-end training fashion and with using only self-supervision, by leveraging a VAE framework.

 ## Poster, Slides and video
-Content will be available soon.
+The poster is the file with name "NeurIPS_DIVE_Poster_v3.pdf".
+Slides and video will be available soon.

 ## Demo